yowainwright/reframe.js-achived/README.md

 # Reframe

-> Reframe for embedded content - like videos & ish like that.
+> Reframe for embedded content - like videos & stuff like that.

 _Reframe_ is a lil' javascript plugin that makes embedded content responsive.